cchitsiang/awesome-stars/topics.md

 - [emilybache/GildedRose-Refactoring-Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) - Starting code for the GildedRose Refactoring Kata in many programming languages.
 - [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions
 - [moshekarmel1/plop](https://github.com/moshekarmel1/plop) - Python, Langchain, OpenAI, & Pinecone stack
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source multi-user ChatGPT for all LLMs, embedders, and vector databases.
-Unlimited documents, messages, and users in one privacy-focused app.
+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A multi-user ChatGPT for any LLMs, and vector database.
+Unlimited documents, messages, and storage in one privacy-focused app.
+Now available as a desktop application!
 - [lesser-app/tankman](https://github.com/lesser-app/tankman) - Authorization Server
 - [JonPSmith/AuthPermissions.AspNetCore](https://github.com/JonPSmith/AuthPermissions.AspNetCore) - This library provides extra authorization and multi-tenant features to an ASP.NET Core application.
 - [joshpxyne/gpt-migrate](https://github.com/joshpxyne/gpt-migrate) - Easily migrate your codebase from one framework or language to another.